 Subdivision (f).
 The new subdivision responds to confusion flowing from the dual authority for references of pretrial matters to magistrates.
-Such references can be made, with or without the consent of the parties, pursuant to Rule 53 or under 28 U.S.C. § 636(b)(l)(A) and (b)(1)(B).
+Such references can be made, with or without the consent of the parties, pursuant to Rule 53 or under 28 U.S.C. § 636(b)(I)(A) and (b)(1)(B).
 There are a number of distinctions between references made under the statute and under the rule.
 For example, under the statute nondispositive pretrial matters may be referred to a magistrate, without consent, for final determination with reconsideration by the district judge if the magistrate's order is clearly erroneous or contrary to law.
 Under the rule, however, the appointment of a master, without consent of the parties, to supervise discovery would require some exceptional condition (Rule 53(b)) and would subject the proceedings to the report procedures of Rule 53(e).
-If an order of reference does not clearly articulate the source of the magistrate's noncompliance with the provisions of Rule 53.
+If an order of reference does not clearly articulate the source of the court's authority the resulting proceedings could be subject to attack on grounds of the magistrate's noncompliance with the provisions of Rule 53.
 This subdivision therefore establishes a presumption that the limitations of Rule 53 are not applicable unless the reference is specifically made subject to Rule 53.